Ruthie-FRC/Ruthie-FRC/README.md

 ### Other Work

-Some projects are currently private… for now...
+Some projects are currently private...for now...

+Others are in progress

+Some may be sentient..

 ### Fun Facts